Explore

 1. The Reluctant Politician: While she was initially hesitant to enter politics, she proved to be a shrewd and determined strategist once she took charge.
 Her "reluctance" was not a lack of capability but a preference for a private life that she sacrificed for her party's survival.

-2. Role in Governance: Many believe she ran the government directly.
+2. Role in Governance: Contrary to popular belief, Sonia Gandhi did not handle day-to-day governance; she guided social policy through the NAC while leaving economic and foreign policy to the Prime Minister’s office.
 In reality, she focused on social policy through the NAC, while leaving economic and foreign policy largely to Dr. Manmohan Singh and his cabinet, creating a dual-power structure that was unique at the time.

 Pro Tips for Understanding Indian Political History